Diamondbacks vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 28 hits with four doubles, eight home runs, nine walks and 30 RBI.
-He's also stolen one base.
+- Adolis Garcia has 28 hits with four doubles, eight home runs and 10 walks.
+He has driven in 30 runs with one stolen base.

 Garcia Recent Games